microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     * Navigate to the az-walkthrough-cit directory (i.e. ./infra/templates/az-walkthrough-cit) and execute the following commands to set up your remote Terraform workspace.

     ```bash
-    # This command initializes any modules referenced in your CIT.
-If new module references are added to your CIT or a module definition changes, rerun this command.
+    # This command loads any modules referenced in your CIT for your state file.
+If new module references are added to your CIT, module definition changes, or environment variables change, rerun this command.
     terraform init -backend-config "storage_account_name=${TF_VAR_remote_state_account}" -backend-config "container_name=${TF_VAR_remote_state_container}"

     # This command configures Terraform to use a workspace unique to you.